Vonveron/Resume/README.md

 # About Me

 My name is Parrié Vonveorn.
 I've been learning and developing apps on the apple ecosystem since 2022.
+I finished two certifications in SWIFT programming and have progressed from basic UI kit devlopment to SWIFT UI.
 I completed my first Demo App in 2022 using older UIkit arictechture and learned the basics of Swift UI in 2023.
-Since then I've been steadily growing my skills and have the three following projects as demonstartions of my skills.
+Please see my Portfolio projects below.

 # Weather App: Completed
 A Basic weather app demo I've followed to establish core fundamentals of Swift.